 |Cover design from a student in my class – Can you tell it’s Snowflake Bentley?|

-These foldables are from my newest product at Teachers Pay Teachers – if you are interested!
-Click the image below to be taken to my store.
+Check out these foldable activities at Teachers Pay Teachers – click the image below to be taken to my store.

 In addition to the foldable you saw in use above, another second foldable option is also included.
 See the picture below for the second option!